How exactly do you say I want in Italian? Are there more ways to say it?

 I want to change the curtains in the living room.

-It can introduce a will:
+It can express a will:

 Voglio finire questo disegno oggi!